Make sure your Christmas order makes it onto Santas sleigh! Check our final Christmas order dates here.

 - Low reject rates.

 Our T-shirts feature high definition, full body illustrations, DTG printed for long-lasting vibrancy.
-Visit bornhybrid.com to browse our designs or click here to check out our Kickstarter campaign.
+Visit bornhybrid.com to browse our designs.

 So I hope this article has been useful for some people.
-If you have any questions, or if you can think of something that’s not been covered, just let me know in the comments and I’ll add it in.
+If you have any questions on how to design T-shirts, or if you can think of something that’s not been covered, just let me know in the comments and I’ll add it in.